Source code for cherrypy.lib.profiler

 [docs] def run(self, func, *args, **params): """Dump profile data into self.path.""" global _count c = _count = _count + 1 path = os.path.join(self.path, 'cp_%04d.prof' % c) prof = profile.Profile() result = prof.runcall(func, *args, **params) prof.dump_stats(path) return result

-[docs]class ProfileAggregator(Profiler): def __init__(self, path=None): Profiler.__init__(self, path) global _count self.count = _count = _count + 1 self.profiler = profile.Profile()
+[docs] class ProfileAggregator(Profiler): """A profiling aggregator app.""" def __init__(self, path=None): """Prepare the profiling aggregator app resources."""
+Profiler.__init__(self, path) global _count self.count = _count = _count + 1 self.profiler = profile.Profile()

 if __name__ == '__main__': serve(*tuple(sys.argv[1:]))